Traders are urged to use stop-loss orders whenever they enter a trade, to limit their risk and avoid a potentially unwanted loss.

 - Pick your price level – where you want your stop loss to be triggered – and set your stop order

-- Once you have decided the position size, place your order
+- Once you have decided on the position size, place your order

 For more info about how to use stop-loss orders, you can discover what you need to know in this guide.